 Higinio loved to watch “Grit TV” while drinking a cold – patron with his beloved dog Brownie ever so faithful by his side.
 You would never see Higinio go any where with our wearing a true mark of a Cowboy his “cowboy hat and boots.”

 Those proceeding Higinio in death is his beloved wife Maria “Chuy” Salinas, his father Luis Dalinas and mother Josefa Salinas, one brother Santos Salinas and one sister Yolanda Casas.

 Those left to continue the true western life of Higinio is his son Higinio Salinas, Jr., of Sierra Blanca, his daughter Imelda S. Powell and husband Jim of Sierra Blanca, his sister Elva Ramirez of Roma, Texas, and his four grandchildren Adriana Powell, Vanessa Powell, Travis Powell, and Zaven Salinas, as well as his beloved and faithful companion Brownie who would guide and give comfort to Higinio.

 In a time of need, there are those who go above and beyond for those that they truly love and care for.
 The family would like to express their deepest and sincerely appreciation for Ricky Fino who took care of Higinio from the beginning of his illness to the very end.
 Irma Rosales who would never let Higinio give up day or night and who would make sure that he would get the nourishment that he needed.
 And Ismael Pacheco who later during the illness stepped in to care for Higinio and would not let him give up.
 We thank each and everyone of you and know that our love and appreciation will be with you always.

 The Salinas family has entrusted Heritage Funeral Home of Van Horn, Texas with services for the final trail ride for Higinio.

-To send flowers to Higinio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Higinio Salinas, Sr., please visit our floral store.